 The goal of Sensational Circus is to assist children to achieve their own goals, and to enable them to participate more fully and enjoyably in all their activities, including school, physical recreation activities, in the community and at home.

 How does it work?

 An initial appointment with you and your child is the first step.
 At this appointment, you can discuss your child's goals, strengths, challenges and interests with Isobel and start to plan what activities and service delivery model will work best for you.

-Assessment: It's important to undertake some formal assessment before commencing a theraoy program.
+Assessment: It's important to undertake some formal assessment before commencing a therapy program.
 This is to obtain a thorough understanding of your child's strengths and challenges for planning activities, setting goals, and so that during and after therapy sessions, we can measure improvement and development.
-If you have any assessment reports previously provided by other health professionals, these can be very helpful.
+If you have any assessment reports previously provided by other health professionals, these can be very helpful, but if assessments were conducted more than 18 months ago it may be necessary to undertake some more current assessments.
 We can work together to determine what assessments are needed for a current, accurate assessment picture before we begin our therapy process.

 Goal setting: To guide activity selection and outline priorities, it's important to establish the goals you would like to work towards before we begin therapy sessions that are developed to help your child achieve these goals.
 This also helps us to look back after a period of sessions together to see how well we've achieved those goals and set new ones for the future.

 Sensational Circus sessions can be provided in a number of different ways, depending on what works best for your child to achieve their goals: